 Visual Design | Interaction Design | Research

-In recent years, Hudl has moved from a strictly SaaS model to an additional "Hardware as a Service" offering, Hudl Sideline.
-Teams pay an annual fee for Hudl Sideline, which includes leasing the equipment, which can then be replaced/upgraded/downgraded as needed.
+In recent years, Hudl has moved from a strictly SaaS model to including "Hardware as a Service" offerings, such as Hudl Sideline.
+Teams pay an annual fee for Hudl Sideline, which includes leasing the equipment that can then be replaced/upgraded/downgraded as needed.
 Though Hudl had been offering hardware for two years, management of hardware orders was largely a manual process that took place across multiple tools -- Google docs, Typeforms, Slack, etc.

-As part of this project, the team created a School Hardware page, which included the three common hardware management flows -- Replacements, Returns, Upgrades, and Downgrades.
+My squad was tasked with building internal tools that would allow our support, account management, and sales teams complete necessary tasks for managing our hardware offerings.
+As part of this project, my team created a School Hardware page, which included the three common hardware management flows -- Replacements, Returns, Upgrades, and Downgrades.
 My role in the project was to design these three flows.

-Create seamless processes through admin so that Coach Relations Reps are able to efficiently gather the information they need from the coach, submit hardware requests, and supply the coach with information and return labels without any manual intervention from Operations or Sideline Experts.
-Additionally, the tools should be future-proofed -- though Hudl Sideline is currently Hudl's only hardware offering, there could be more in the future, and the workflows should be able to support potential new offerings.
+Create seamless processes through admin so that internal users are able to efficiently gather the information they need from the users, submit hardware requests, and supply the user with information and return labels without any manual intervention from other teams, such as operations and fulfillment.
+Additionally, the tools should be future-proofed -- at the time of the project Hudl Sideline was Hudl's only hardware offering, however Hudl has since began offering Hudl Focus camera units, and may add additional hardware as a service offerings in the future.

 Much of the development work had been completed prior to design input, due to the squad designer being out on extended leave.
 Therefore, designs had to fit within certain constraints that may not have been present had design been involved with the project from the outset.
 This project also had to integrate with both our supplier and UPS, so certain constraints were present due to working with third parties.
 Finally, there were many unknowns around the efforts to future-proof the project.

-- Understand how CR comes to the conclusion an item needs to be replaced
+Understand how support users come to the conclusion an item needs to be replaced

-- Lack of information made it difficult for Coach Relations Reps to give clear timelines or information to coaches regarding their hardware, which was frustrating as most coaches are already frustrated if they need to initiate a replacement.
+Lack of information made it difficult for support reps to give clear timelines or information to users regarding their hardware, which was frustrating as many users were already frustrated if they need to initiate a replacement.

-- Hardware flows are cumbersome, and usually not able to be completed while on the phone with a coach.
-Frequently reps would need to have another interaction with the coach to gather more information.
+Hardware flows are cumbersome, and usually not able to be completed while on the phone with a user.
+Frequently reps would need to initiate follow-up interactions with the user to gather more information.

-- Coach Relations Representatives usually don't know why an item is broken if it's being replaced -- they may have suspicions, but Vector confirms any hardware issues when they receive the item.
+Support representatives usually don't know why an item is broken if it's being replaced -- they may have suspicions, but the external fulfillment company runs any diagnostics regarding hardware issues when they receive the item.

-- Feedback regarding how long items would take to be shipped to a coach, what is being shipped, what needs to be returned, and the success of a form submission needs to be clear.
-Coach Relations Reps need to be able to tell a coach their necessary next steps and how long replacements may take.
+Feedback regarding how long items would take to be shipped to a user, what is being shipped, what needs to be returned, and the success of a form submission needs to be clear.
+Support reps need to be able to tell a user their next steps and how long replacements may take.

-- Coach Relations Reps need feedback that a form has been submitted correctly and that progress is being made toward the task.
-They need to be clearly pointed to where they can track progress in case they need to follow up with a coach.
+Support reps need feedback that a form has been submitted correctly and that progress is being made toward the task.
+They need to be clearly pointed to where they can track progress in case they need to follow up with a user.

-Additional tasks that need to be performed related to the hardware flows need to be clear (i.e. billing tasks, coaches sending items back).
+Additional tasks that need to be performed related to the hardware flows need to be clear (i.e. billing tasks, users sending items back).

-This form allows Coach Relations Reps to fill out the relevant information to initiate a hardware replacement, which creates the order with our third party supplier, generates the return labels, and emails the return labels to the contact.
+This form allows support reps to fill out the relevant information to initiate a hardware replacement, which creates the order with our third party supplier, generates the return labels, and emails the return labels to the user.

 Replace Full Kit

-- If "Replace Full Package" is selected, individualized items are not displayed, and the hardware return copy and inputs are displayed, as coaches will always need to return their existing kits.
+If "Replace Full Package" is selected, individualized items are not displayed, and the hardware return copy and inputs are displayed, as users will always need to return their existing kits.